What do I need to create a business exit plan?

 Exiting your business is inevitable.
 Whether you exit motivated by retirement or you're simply ready to get on with your next project, there will always come a time when you exit your business - and having an exit plan is crucial.

-As explained our guide, 'How to Plan Your Exit Strategy', it can take 3-5 years to plan an effective exit strategy, so you should be always be planning earlier rather than later.
+As explained in our guide, 'How to Plan Your Exit Strategy', it can take 3-5 years to plan an effective exit strategy, so you should always be planning earlier rather than later.
 But what should you include in your exit plan?

 An outline of your target buyer